 Overall participant disposition including the number and percentage of participants enrolled, completed 12 months of treatment, completed the study and discontinued the study early will be summarized.
 Reasons for study discontinuation will also be summarized (Table 1).
-The number and percentage of participants who withdraw from IP due to safety, including due to vision loss (manually identified based on investigator's comments for those participants with reason for withdrawal from IP indicated as "safety withdrawal") and AEs (reason for withdrawal from IP indicated as "safety withdrawal" for the occurrence of AEs assessed as being related to study IP that preclude further administration of IP) will be included.
+The number and percentage of participants who withdraw from IP due to safety, including due to vision loss (manually identified based on investigator's comments for those participants with reason for withdrawal from IP indicated as "safety withdrawal") and AEs (reason for withdrawal from IP indicated as "safety withdrawal") and AEs (reason for withdrawal from IP indicated as "safety withdrawal") and AEs (reason for withdrawal from IP that preclude further administration of IP) will be included.
 Further, the number and percentage of participants deemed to have worsening disease will be included.
-Worsening disease is defined as loss of 15 or more ETDRS letters of vision compared to baseline OR a \geq 1-step increase in the logOCT scale.
+Worsening disease is defined as loss of 15 or more ETDRS letters of vision compared to baseline OR a $\geq$ 1-step increase in the logOCT scale.
 This table will be based on the enrolled population.
-Data will be presented by treatment arm.
+Data will be presented by treatment and site.